Mimara Museum: Museum Today

+Other activities

 In addition to the gallery which is home to the art from the permanent display, art exhibitions are occasionally organised in the atrium, the collector's room on the ground floor, and the studio in the basement.

 The atrium is used to host cultural events such as book promotions, award giving ceremonies in art and culture, press conferences and other types of events, including product or service presentations and gala dinners.
 There is also a multimedia hall which is used for lectures and screening events, and a Gymnasium Cafe with a large terrace, which also offers catering services for all types of events.

 The grand hall on the second floor of the museum, where many old masters' paintings are displayed, is also used to host events, including concerts, business conferences, conventions, lectures. and presentations.